Nouvelle-Lune/git-commit-genie/docs/user-template-guide.md

 ## FAQ

 - Template not applied?
-  - Is the path absolute and correct?
-Is the file non-empty?
+  - Is the template activated?
   - Is it sufficiently clear & structured?
-Try adding a JSON Policy block.
   - Is chain mode enabled?
 - Why didn't the header format change per template desire?
   - Header must always comply with Conventional Commits.
 Template only influences selection (type / scope / `!`) and wording, not the core format.
 - Output too long?
   - Keep sections concise, limit bullet counts, state explicit limits in the template.

-## Summary

-A clear, structured template (preferably with a JSON Policy) dramatically improves consistency and reliability.
-Within a standards-compliant header, your template unifies body & footer structure, tone, and vocabulary.

 ---